I Have Read the Above Guidelines and want to Submit a Proposal

 Instructions for Submissions

-- Pre-Conference Application must be received by August 12, 2019.
+- Proposals must be received by Friday, September 9, 2022.
 Applications will not be accepted after the deadline.

-- For submissions with more than one presenter, all communication will be sent to the Contact Person.
+- For submissions with more than one presenter, all communication will be sent to the main contact person identified on the proposal (usually the person who submits the proposal).

 - By submitting a presentation proposal, it is understood that the presenter(s) agree to be part of an evaluation process that asks conference participants to evaluate each session they attend.